 Now, the second point is how to expand in such a very small period of time.
 Let’s say in last 60 years, we could penetrate only 14 to 15% in total Indian population.
 And now, we are planning, in next 3 to 4 years, 100% pre-schooling education.
 So, it’s a very short period of time.
-That is why we have very innovative and path breaking mobile application which has been developed by us.
+That is why we have a very innovative and path breaking mobile application.

 So, it is a very unified platform.
 And, maybe you need an online pre-schooling.
 If you are sitting in Kolkata and looking for a franchise anywhere in the country.
 So, we can easily do it by the application.

 It’s a platform for franchisee and platform for teacher.
 It’s a platform for the kids, parents as well as the people who want to join us.
 So, this is a unified platform which we have developed.

 The third point, which we are emphasizing is our USB.
 No one in this industry is getting into MHD that is mental health disorders.

 Now, this is a very alarming thing in India because 20% of the kid’s population is having MHD.

 So, there are no schools or preschools in India getting into this amazing MHD.